miyag/UiPath.Academy/CertificationQuiz/quiz.md

+# Not Correct（不正解）

+### Q) Which statements are true regarding the Write Line and the Log Message activities?

+- [?]
+By using a Log Message activity, you can set different levels of tracing.
+- [?]
+Write Line is just a Log Message set on Trace.
+- [?]
+By using any of them, you generate traces in the Output panel and also in the log files.

+comment) 一番上だけで不正解

+---
+### Q) Which of the following technologies can be used for background automation?

+- [?]
+The Click activity with the Simulate Click flag checked.
+- [?]
+Data Scraping.
+- [?]
+The Full Text method of Screen Scraping.
+- [?]
+Type into activity with SendWindowMessages flag checked.

+comment) 一番下だけで不正解

+---
+### Q) Is it possible to reprocess a transaction in a Queue after its failure due to an application exception?

+- [?]
+No, transactions cannot be processed again if they fail.
+- [?]
+Yes, if the Auto-Retry property of the Queue is enabled.
+- [?]
+Only transactions that failed due to a business exception can be reprocessed.
+- [?]
+Yes, it can be retried manually on the Transactions page.

+comment) 真ん中2つで不正解

+---
+### Q) In the UiPath Robotic Enterprise Framework template, what happens if the processing of a transaction item fails with an Application Exception or a System Error?

+- [?]
+The process executes the End Process state.
+- [?]
+All used applications are closed and then re-initialized.
+- [?]
+The execution of the transaction item is retried if the MaxRetryNumber config value is greater than 0.

+comment) 一番下だけで不正解。したふたつらしい？

+---
+### Q) How should exceptions be handled?
+Select all the options that apply.

+- [?]
+By using Try Catch activities inside the workflow for unexpected application exceptions.
+- [?]
+By validating data using conditional blocks for business exceptions.
+- [?]
+UiPath handles exceptions by default.

+comment) 全部選択で不正解。上2つらしい？

+---
+### Q) What can be used to debug a workflow?

+- [?]
+Breakpoints
+- [?]
+Highlighting activities.
+- [?]
+The Slow Step option.

+comment) 上１つで不正解

+---
+### Q) Where can you trigger an unattended robot from?
+Select all the options that apply.

+- [?]
+The UiPath Robot icon in the system tray
+- [?]
+UiPath Studio
+- [?]
+Remotely, from Orchestrator

+comment) 全部選択で不正解。

+---
+### Q) What do the Items in the Orchestrator queues consist of?
+Select all the options that apply.

+- [?]
+Input data for the processes executed by the robots
+- [?]
+Jobs to be executed by the robots
+- [?]
+Processes to be executed by the robots

+comment) 一番下で不正解。

+---
+### Q) In the UiPath Robotic Enterprise Framework template, where can the GetAppCredentials workflow retrieve credentials from?

+- [?]
+Orchestrator Asset
+- [?]
+Windows Credential Manager
+- [?]
+User dialog

+comment) 一番上で不正解。

+---
+### Q) In UiPath Robotic Enterprise Framework, the value of MaxRetryNumber in the Config.xlsx file should be set to a number greater than 0 to enable the retry mechanism in the following cases:

+- [?]
+Get data from spreadsheets,​ ​databases, email,​ ​web​ ​API.
+- [?]
+Do not work with UiPath​ ​Orchestrator ​queues.
+- [?]
+Get data from UiPath Orchestrator queues with Auto Retry disabled.

+comment) 真ん中だけで不正解。

+<br/><br/>

+# Correct（正解）

+### Q) What is the slowest method of reading text?

+- [-] Native
+- [-] FullText.
+- [o] OCR

+### Q) Which of the following SQL statements can be executed by using the activity called Execute Non Query?

+- [o] Insert
+- [o] Update
+- [-] Select
+- [o] Delete

 ### Q) Consider three GenericValue variables, var1 with the default value of “3 apples”, var2 with the default value of “5 mangos”, and the result, which is the output of an Assign Activity with the var1 + var2 expression.
 What is the value of the resulting vari

 - [-] Null